 - The Extremist Was Right: As much of a heartless bastard as Tywin is, and as ruthless as he can be, he was an extremely capable leader and administrator when he served as King's hand; Westeros enjoyed peace and prosperity under his leadership, as did his home province.
 Similarly, he makes considerable progress to restoring order to Westeros after his victories over Stannis and Robb Stark.
 Unfortunately for the Seven Kingdoms, Tyrion kills him and leaves the significantly less competent Cersei in charge.

 - Face Death with Dignity: Say what you will about him, but he doesn't express fear at all before or after he is shot by Tyrion's crossbow.
+But that's mostly because he didn't really think that Tyrion would kill him after all.
 What happens after death is not so dignified.

 - Fatal Flaw: Tywin's biggest flaw is that he was unable to see past first impressions and basically being blind to Character Development.
 In his mind, Tyrion was still just a hedonistic dwarf whose birth lead to his wife's death, rather than the brilliant politician who saved a city.
 He also Failed a Spot Check when he underestimated how horrible Gregor Clegane was, such as during the Sack of King's Landing.
 The flip-side of this is that he's also unable to see the faults in his favourite son, Jaime.

 - He's also determined to stamp out any human weakness in himself — such as love, empathy and the need for approval.
 The result is a Big Screwed-Up Family whose children are well on the way to destroying everything he's built over the years.

 - Frontline General: Averted; the one time we see Tywin in battle he waits with the reserve so he can see the entire battlefield, waiting for just the right moment to throw himself into the battle for maximum effect.
 This foreshadows how Lord Tywin handles the war strategically.